abdulhaseeb13mar/transcribe-it/backend/README.md

 # Transcribe It - Backend API

-A robust Express.js backend API for the Transcribe It application, built with TypeScript and designed for audio/video transcription services.
+A robust Express.js backend API for the Transcribe It application, built with TypeScript.

 ## Features